 Injury to the cornea can elicit a pathological process known as fibrosis that leads to irreversible blindness due to scarring.
-The Mohan lab has discovered that the natural product withaferin A that targets vimentin does not interfere with vimentin's function in normal tissue repair but blocks fibrotic functions of myofibroblasts.
-This mechanism illustrated in culture а cell model showing the repair fibroblast treated with withaferin A retains its ability to establish focal adhesions (red-stained vimentin makes contacts with green-stained paxillin, left panel), whereas the myofibroblast cell treated with the drug reveals a phenotype showing arrested cell spreading due to strong interference of focal adhesions (highly restricted red-stained vimentin resulting in poorly formed green-stained paxillin).
+The Mohan lab has discovered that the natural product withaferin Α that targets vimentin does not interfere with vimentin's function in normal tissue repair but blocks fibrotic functions of myofibroblasts.
+This mechanism is illustrated in a cell culture showing the repair fibroblast treated with withaferin A retains its ability to establish focal adhesions (red-stained vimentin makes contacts with green-stained paxillin, left panel), whereas the myofibroblast cell treated with the drug reveals a phenotype showing arrested cell spreading due to strong interference of focal adhesions (highly restricted red-stained vimentin resulting in poorly formed green-stained paxillin).
 (Mohan Lab)